dallasjohnson/alienworlds-architecture/packopener.md

 *  `open(name account)` - For a user to be able to open a pack they must have deposited an asset with the matching symbol into this contract so it is visible in the deposit table with the user's account.
     * If a matching pack is found and it is active then the opening process can continue which involves requesting a random value from Wax random number generator.
-    * When the random number returns random assets or templates are chosen from the created assets table and a random amount of bonus tokens from the pack are also issued for the account opening the pack.
+    * When the random number returns, random assets or templates are chosen from the created assets table and a random amount of bonus tokens from the pack are also issued for the account opening the pack.
 All of these are added to a claim table and they then claimed in a deferred transaction.
 By claiming in a deferred transaction if there is a unexpected transaction failure during the claiming of assets (such as CPU timeout) the prepared assets from the random value processing will still be available for the user to claim as a separate blockchain transaction.

 ## Storage
-* Packs table
+* Packs table to store details of packs of cards that could be opened
     * name: packname
     * symbol: pack_symbol
     * extended_asset: bonus token
     * bool: active
-* Cards table
+* Cards table to store cards that could potentially be added to packs.
     * uint64: card id
     * name: pack name
     * vector<cardprob>: card probabilities
-* Crates table
+* Crates table to store the crates of NFTs that may be assigned to packs upon opening
     * name: crate name
     * name: type
     * vector<uint64>: ids
-* Deposits table
+* Deposits table to store the packs that have been deposited which would start the opening process.
     * name: account
     * asset: deposited asset
-* Claims table
+* Claims table to store the NFTs that are the result of opening available for a user to claim
     * name: account
     * vector<chosen card>: chosen cards
     * asset: fungible token